fishnal/aws-notes/compute/ec2/eks.md

 # Elastic Container Service for Kubernetes (EKS)

-- Kubernetes is a container orchestration tool
+- Kubernetes is a container orchestration tool that is also **container-runtime agnostic**
 - EKS manages Kubernetes for you, and allows you to run Kubernetes across your AWS infra
 - Don't have to manage the **control plane**
 - You only need to manage worker nodes